 Colorful tea towels hanging on a white wall

-Whether you are designing your own tea towel, or ordering a collection of Marketplace designs for a DIY gift idea, today we’re here to cover everything you need to know about fat quarters with a little help from Noelle and James, our trusty customer support team members.
+Whether you’re designing your own tea towel or ordering a collection from the Spoonflower Design Library for a DIY gift idea, today we’re here to cover everything you need to know about fat quarters.

 Spoonflower fat quarter example | Spoonflower Blog